techietrent07/printf/README.md

-a peer project of by peter and augustine ()printf
+a peer project by peter and augustine ()printf